- About Us

 Assessing Climate Change Risk and Adaptability on Southwestern DoD Facilities

 Reseachers are helping Department of Defense managers who oversee troop readiness, flight training, built infrastructure, and environmental compliance assess the agency's risk and readiness for climate change effects in the Southwest.
 Goals of the project include assessing the managers' understanding of the risks that climate change brings to their operations; providing them with assessments of regional climate and ecological conditions and forecasting models tailored to their needs; and training them to use new strategies in how their operations are organized and how they make partnerships with other agencies to be more adaptable in their responses to climate change.

 Climate variability and change present both challenges and opportunities for the U.S. To be better prepared, the U.S. Global Change Research Program (USGCRP) is leading a National Assessment of the Potential Consequences of Climate Variability and Change.
 The UA has a total of six authors—all either IE staff or affiliated faculty—on this draft report, more than any other university in the country.
 As part of this project, IE coordinated a 120-author Southwest climate assessment report to determine the potential consequences of climate change and variability for key economic and natural resource sectors in the Southwest.
 Members of IE’s staff also led the effort to publish the Assessment of Climate Change in the Southwest United States, the most comprehensive and understandable analysis to date about climate and its effects on the people and landscapes of the region.
-IE also is leading authorship of a special report of the National Climate Assessment, Preparing the Nation for Change: Building a Sustained National Climate Assessment Process, scheduled for release in September 2013.
+IE also lead authorship of a special report of the National Climate Assessment, Preparing the Nation for Change: Building a Sustained National Climate Assessment Process, released in September 2013.

 Integrating Climate Information and Decision Processes for Regional Climate Resilience